hanchiang/my-website-hashnode/cl3zbfhwc00s55rnvdzbn78vw.md

 **The growth**

 As the rest of the engineering team got formed, my manager told me that I was assigned frontend responsibilities, and asked for my preference in areas of responsibility.

 I told him that after I enjoyed the work on backend over the past few months and would like to do more backend work moving forward.
-Shortly after, my request was approved and I continued working on the backend services, while learning from a senior backend engineer, who has 10 years of experience building large scale systems and leading a team of engineers.
+Shortly after, my request was approved and I continued working on the backend services, while learning from a senior backend engineer, who has 10 years of experience building large-scale systems and leading a team of engineers.

 Just to name some of the learnings that I took away from the senior backend engineer: